 Most Nanochromis are very aggressive with conspecifics, especially within the confines of an aquarium.
 While a group of young fish rarely presents difficulties, it’s usually best to keep adults in pairs.
 Generally, it’s easy to tell the sex making it easy to get a male/female pair.
 However, just having one fish of each sex doesn’t guarantee they will be a compatible pair so you must plan accordingly.

 Assuming you have a male and a female that are not bonded, you need to plan ahead in case there are compatibility issues.
-Sometimes, they will accept each other without any drama and that is great.
-However, there are other times when they seem to be incompatible with one (usually the male) incessantly chasing the other, weaker fis.
+Sometimes, they will accept each other without any drama which is always great.
+However, there are times when they seem to be incompatible with one (usually the male) incessantly chasing the other, weaker fish.
 These cases often end in death unless you take steps to intervene.

-The best thing is to have areas that are so dense with cover that the dominant fish doesn’t bother trying to chase the weaker out.
+It’s best to create refuge areas that are so dense that the dominant fish doesn’t bother trying to chase the weaker out.
 This can be dense thickets of plants or complicated rockwork areas with multiple escapes from any single spot.
 I don’t hesitate to use spawning mops to add temporary dense cover.
 A few floating and sinking mops will create shelter areas very quickly.
 Spawning mops are easy to make all you need is some yarn.

 When you are using dense cover to force a pair, you need to make sure the weaker fish gets a full ration of food.
 The tight hiding places they seek out are not usually easy places to get food into.
 Live baby brine shrimp can be very helpful as they will swim into all parts of the tank.
 Pay attention and try to make sure the weaker fish is getting enough food.
 Only when a female is well-fed will she be receptive to a male for possible spawning.
 It takes a lot of energy to produce eggs which means plentiful high-quality food.

 I don’t usually recommend feeding frozen foods to Nanochromis.
 The fish love them and will eagerly eat them when offered.
-However, I think they are best for carnivorous fish and aren’t good for a regular diet for omnivores.
+However, I think most frozen foods are best for carnivorous fish and aren’t as good for omnivores.
 If you are feeding frozen food regularly be sure to have as many or more feedings of vegetable-based foods.
-As a supplement, frozen foods are probably not a problem but I’d avoid a steady diet of them.
+As a supplement, frozen foods are fine but I’d avoid a steady diet of them.

 All known Nanochromis are biparental cave-spawning fish.
 They form male/female pairs that work together throughout the breeding cycle from site preparation to raising the fry.
 The female will typically tend the eggs and larval fry while hidden away in a cave.
 The male will patrol a larger perimeter outside the cave to keep the female safe.
 After the fry become free-swimming, the male will usually participate in caring for the fry.